ece1786-2024/Memoraid/README.md

 1. **[GUI Setup](GUI/)**
    - Includes the user interface (UI) and reminder system.
+   - Note: If baseline_mode is selected, ComfuUI API is not required.
+Refer to [Agent Mode Selection](GUI/ReadMe.md)
 2. **[ComfyUI Setup](Supplementaries/)**
    - Enables passive interaction capabilities.

 Both components must be set up correctly to access all features provided by the demo.